Reading progress: 0%

 That infrastructure was important.
 It allowed artists to retain authorship while connecting with listeners across scenes.
 The focus on craftsmanship and storytelling stayed strong.
 At the same time, genre boundaries loosened.
 Folk no longer had to mean strictly acoustic instrumentation.

-Uncle Tupelo and Wilco show how tradition can change without losing its original style.
-Their work set the stage for indie folk artists who later combined quiet vocals with subtle experimentation.
-The idea for this development came from these hybrid spaces, where roots and alternative culture were treated equally.
+Uncle Tupelo and Wilco show how tradition can change without losing its center.
+Their work helped set the stage for indie folk artists who later combined quiet vocals with subtle experimentation.
+That development emerged from hybrid spaces where roots and alternative culture carried equal weight.

 Gillian Welch: Minimalism as a Radical Choice

-While other alt-country musicians were blending styles, Gillian Welch moved in the opposite direction.
-In the mid-1990s, she started using a simple style that went back to the basic sounds of American folk and country music.
-Welch sang and played acoustic guitar with little ornamentation, accompanied closely by guitarist David Rawlings.
+While other alt-country artists were blending styles, Gillian Welch moved in the opposite direction.
+In the mid-1990s, she embraced a stripped-down approach rooted in older American folk and country sounds.
+Welch sang and played acoustic guitar with little ornamentation, closely accompanied by guitarist David Rawlings.

 Albums like Time (The Revelator) took this minimalism to a new level.
 The song “Everything Is Free” directly addressed the changing economics of music.
 It was about how digital distribution affects artists’ ability to make a living.
 In a few simple sentences, Welch captured a change that would soon define the next generation of songwriters.